Deontology, integrity and ethics for research

 Bruno Andreotti (Physics professor at Université Paris Cité)

 David Larrousserie (scientific journalist at ‘Le Monde’ newspaper)

 Module 5: The formation of the figure of the researcher

 Arnaud Saint Martin (researcher at the European Centre for Sociology and Political Science)

 Target audience: PhD students, researchers, and scientific staff at all levels

 À lire aussi

-– OPEN CALL – Annual Transition call: it aims at financing the end of a Ph.D.
+Each year, the Transition call aims at financing the end of a Ph.D.
 (4th year) or a transition phase between the Ph.D. and a postdoc in a different lab to finalize the project and any publications.
-Find the eligibility...
+This annual call was launched in...